NicholasRabbit/TDD/Notes on TDD and Unit Test.md

 2. Decomposing requirements.

-   When getting a requirement, which is too complex to write a single test for it, we decompose requirements into tests, not production codes.
+   When getting a requirement, which is too complex to write a single test for it, we should decompose requirements into tests, not production codes.
 Namely we write tests first.  (  2.1.1 Decomposing requirements ).

    The reason of adopting TDD is to tell our customers that we completely understand the requirements by showing them these trivial tests for every functions.